factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/configurationwebapp/README.md

 #  Configuration via web application

-The factoryfx web application provides a configuration GUI for changing the configuration attributes.
+The FactoryFX web application provides a configuration GUI for changing the configuration attributes.
 Design goals are little boilerplate and easy setup to be helpful for beginners.

 dependency: